Analysis | Why the Truce in Ethiopia’s Civil War is at Risk of Unraveling

 2. What sparked the civil war?

 Abiy set about consolidating power under his newly formed Prosperity Party after taking office.
 This meant confronting the TPLF, which had dominated the country’s ruling coalition since a Marxist regime was overthrown in 1991 and continued to govern Tigray.
 The TPLF refused to fall into line.
 Its leaders ignored a government directive to postpone legislative elections in Tigray because of the pandemic, and the federal parliament retaliated by halting direct budget support to the region.
-Abiy ordered a military incursion into Tigray in November 2020.
-After several setbacks, the government eventually gained the upper hand in the war and the rebels withdrew to within Tigray’s borders in December 2021.
+Abiy ordered a military incursion into Tigray in November 2020 after accusing forces loyal to the TPLF of attacking a military base to steal weapons.
+The TPLF said its raid was a preemptive strike because federal troops were preparing to attack its territory.
+The government eventually gained the upper hand and the rebels withdrew to within Tigray’s borders in December 2021.
 The government continued to stage air strikes on Tigray and fighting continued in the neighboring Amhara and Afar regions before the truce was declared.
 In September, the TPLF accused federal forces and allied troops from neighboring Eritrea of starting a new offensive in four areas in northern Tigray, raising fears of a resumption of all-out war.

 3. What’s been the fallout from the war?